bebo96/react-portfolio/README.md

 # React Portfolio

 ## Purpose
-A single page application built using react!
+A single page application built using react to showcase a few of the projects I built!

 ## Built With
 * React JS